-COMMUNITY REDEVELOPMENT AGENCY MEMBERSHIP
+COMMUNITY REDEVELOPMENT AGENCY

 COMMUNITY REDEVELOPMENT AGENCY CHARTER

-The Community Redevelopment Agency's Charter, adopted by Resolution No. 55-80 (PDF) and amended by Resolution 22-10 (PDF), outlines the rights, powers, duties, privileges and immunities invested in the City Council acting as the Agency.
+The Community Redevelopment Agency's Charter, adopted by Resolution No. 55-80 (PDF) and amended by Resolution 22-10 (PDF), outlines the rights, powers, duties, privileges and immunities invested in the City Council acting as the CRA.
 The Charter states that the City of Pensacola's ordinances, policies and rules of procedure apply to the Community Redevelopment Agency, unless expressly provided otherwise by law or action of the Agency.
 Click here for the Community Redevelopment Agency Bylaws (PDF).

 RULES OF PROCEDURE AND ETHICS POLICY

 The policies and procedures of the City of Pensacola, including the City Council Rules of Procedure, and Ethics Policy, apply to the Community Redevelopment Agency, unless expressly provided otherwise by the Agency's Bylaws or other law or action of the Agency.
 The City Council Rules of Procedures are available on the City Council webpage.
 The City of Pensacola Code of Ethics is established and incorporated by Chapter 2-6 of the Code of Ordinances of the City, as amended from time to time, and as authorized by the Charter of the City (PDF) and contemplated by Sec.
 2-6-3 of the Code of Ordinances.

 Pursuant to Chapter 163, Florida Statutes, the Community Redevelopment Agency adheres to the City of Pensacola procurement policies and practices.
 Additional information regarding City of Pensacola procurement, including current bid openings are available on the City of Pensacola Department of Purchasing webpage.